 Paul Muldoon was born in County Armagh, Northern Ireland, in 1951.
-He studied at Queen’s University, Belfast, and has worked for BBC Belfast as a radio and television producer.
+He studied at Queen’s University, Belfast.

-His most recent book of poetry is Selected Poems 1968–2014 (Farrar, Straus and Giroux, 2016).
-He is also the author of One Thousand Things Worth Knowing (Farrar, Straus and Giroux, 2015), Maggot (Farrar, Straus and Giroux, 2010); Horse Latitudes (Farrar, Straus and Giroux, 2007); and Moy Sand and Gravel (Farrar, Straus and Giroux, 2004), which won the Pulitzer Prize, among others.
+Muldoon’s books of poetry include The Castle of Perseverance (Enitharmon Editions, 2022), with watercolors by the American realist painter Philip Pearlstein; Howdie-Skelp (Faber & Faber, 2021); Selected Poems 1968–2014 (Farrar, Straus and Giroux, 2016); One Thousand Things Worth Knowing (Farrar, Straus and Giroux, 2015); Maggot (Farrar, Straus and Giroux, 2010); Horse Latitudes (Farrar, Straus and Giroux, 2007); and Moy Sand and Gravel (Farrar, Straus and Giroux, 2004), which won the Pulitzer Prize, among other awards.

 Muldoon has also written libretti for the operas Bandanna (1999) and Shining Brow (1993), and penned the play Six Honest Serving Men (1995).
 He edited The Faber Book of Beasts (Faber & Faber, 1997); The Essential Byron (HarperCollins, 1989); and The Faber Book of Contemporary Irish Poetry (Faber & Faber, 1986).
 He also served as the editor for Paul McCartney’s boxed, two-volume set, The Lyrics: 1956 to the Present, for which Muldoon provided context for McCartney’s song lyrics.